MichaelCreel/MichaelCreel/README.md

-I am a Computer Science major at the New Mexico Institute of Mining and Technology.
+I am a student at the New Mexico Institute of Mining and Technology working towards a BS in Computer Science.

 You can find more information about me and my projects on my website or LinkedIn profile. https://sites.google.com/view/michaelcreel